harness/harness-template-library/rbac-manager/README.md

 _**Note**: The gitignore file in this repository explicitly ignores any file called `providers.tf` from commits and changes._

 ### Terraform required providers declaration
-#### TODO: Remove this line after reviewing and updating the providers version detail
-_Include details about any provided with which this template will have a dependency_

 ```
 terraform {